 Emotional challenges also a considerable factor for a potential surrogate.
 In the case of surrogacy, after close contact with the fetus for nine months, an emotional bonding usually develops between the surrogate and the offspring.
 After delivery, gifting the child to the intended parent is a big emotional challenge for a surrogate.

 During and after completion of surrogacy, surrogate often has a complaint about chronic depression.
 Consultation with a mental health professional is essential to overcome the emotional challenges and to cope up with regular life after delivering the child.

 In addition, support from family members and intended parents is essential to continue to stress-free gestational period.
-Overburden of work can cause stress build up and which can be harmful to the surrogate.
-Therefore, not only surrogate alone, it is a team effort which helps to release emotional challenges.
+Overburden of work can cause stress build-up and which can be harmful to the surrogate.
+Therefore, not only surrogate alone, it is a team effort that helps to release emotional challenges.

 Read Also: The challenges of a surrogacy pregnancy